 Similarly, you can enable the

-Please note that these randomizations happen only once for each survey session whenever the corresponding survey is opened.
+Please note that these randomizations happen only once for each Survey Session whenever the corresponding Survey is opened.

-On the other hand,
+On the other hand, the

 By default, this option is turned off.

 This option instructs Ethica to show the participants how many questions are

-Show Progressoption enabled:
+Show Progress option enabled:

-Note that the progress shown here is the approximate progress, and does not present the exact number of questions left to complete.
+Note that the progress shown here is approximate and does not present the exact number of questions left to complete.
 Certain sections or questions might not be presented due to the defined branching, skip patterns, or randomized section selection.
-In this case, the participant will notice a jump in the progress.
+In this case, the participant will notice a jump in progress.